-Concurrent Enrollment students interested in attending Boise State after high school graduation will need to submit an Undergraduate Application to the admissions office with your official ACT or SAT Test scores and high school transcript.
-There is a one-time, nonrefundable $50 application fee.
+Concurrent Enrollment students interested in attending Boise State after high school graduation will need to submit an Undergraduate Application to the Admissions office with their official ACT or SAT Test scores and high school transcript.
+There is no application fee for Idaho high school students.

-Students can apply online by going to admissions.boisestate.edu/apply and clicking on the “Undergraduate Applications” button.
+Students can apply online by going to boisestate.edu/admissions/apply/ and clicking on the “Undergraduate Applications” button.

-For more information about application deadlines and to schedule a campus tour, visit the admissions.boisestate.edu website.
+For more information about application deadlines and to schedule a campus tour, visit the boisestate.edu/admissions/ website.

 The Family Educational Rights and Privacy Act of 1974 (also known as the Buckley Amendment or FERPA) is a federal law that limits the amount of information that can be released about students without their specific written permission.

-If a parent or guardian would like access to a Concurrent Enrollment student’s Student Account and Financial Records, Student Education records, or Admission records, the student must give their written consent by downloading and completing the Release of Information Form.
-Mail or deliver it to Concurrent Enrollment at 220 E. Parkcenter Blvd., Boise, ID 83706-3940.
+If a parent or guardian would like access to a Concurrent Enrollment student’s student account and financial records, student academic records, or admission records, the student must give their written consent by downloading and completing the Release of Information form.
+This information may be submitted as students register for a course via BoiseState.app.dualenroll.com.
+Students may also mail or hand deliver the document to Concurrent Enrollment at 220 E. Parkcenter Blvd., Boise, ID 83706-3940.

-An official receipt of student account balances and fees paid by term can be obtained by accessing a Term Summary Report through your myBoiseState account.
+An official receipt of student account balances and fees paid by term can be obtained by accessing a term summary report through one’s myBoiseState account.
 For instructions about how to create and print a report for your records, view the Term Summary Report Instructions.
 (PDF)